arclogicsoftware/project_fuse/README.md

 # Fuse Documentation

 If you got this far, you have successfully installed Fuse and are ready to see what you can do with it.

+## SQL MONITORING

+## STATS

+## SENSORS

+## STORAGE/SPACE/GROWTH

-## Alerting
+## ALERTING

 > **Alerts should be easy to create, customize, manage, and distribute.
-Alerts should be intelligent/adaptable.**
+Alerts should be intelligent and adaptable.**

 Fuse is delivered with a number of existing alerts.
 Most of which can be found in the `alerts` folder.

 Alerts are created by adding a row to the `ALERT_TABLE` using one of the methods described below.

+Alerts views are checked every 5 minutes by default.
+The longer an alert runs the less frequent it can run.
+For example, an alert that takes 20 seconds to process will not be able to run for at least another 20 minutes (20 * 60 seconds).
+An alert that takes 60 seconds to run will not be able to run for at least another hour (60 * 60 seconds).
+Ideally your views should be designed to run as fast and efficiently as possible.

 ### Basic Alert View